KulkiratSingh/kulkirat_angular_test/README.md

 This is a banking transactions web application built with Angular (v14), demonstrating basic banking operations such as creating accounts, transferring funds between accounts, and viewing transaction history.
 The application is styled with Bootstrap and includes a responsive design, enabling users to manage their accounts, view recent transactions, and perform fund transfers.

-This project was completed as part of a take-home assignment for BrainRidge Consulting Inc. showcasing the implementation of common banking features and UI practices in Angular.
+This project was completed as part of a take-home assignment for a technical interview. showcasing the implementation of common banking features and UI practices in Angular.

 ## Features